bbauska/W3Cx-2of5/README.md

 to understand what happens when multiple selectors resolve to the same element, and how an element can get inherit rules from its parent.

-Remember when we said *"For now don't worry about the 'Cascading' part..."* at the beginning of this module?
+Remember when we said <i>"For now don't worry about the 'Cascading' part..."</i> at the beginning of this module?
 Well, that was then, this is now.
 From this moment on, you will need to worry about cascading.

-Most CSS rules once applied to an element are *also* applied to all the children of that element, and to their children, and theirs *ad infinitum*.
+Most CSS rules once applied to an element are <i>also</i> applied to all the children of that element, and to their children, and theirs <i>ad infinitum</i>.
 There are exceptions, notably the layout properties (margin, padding, position, width, etc.) and the decorative properties (border, background, etc.) <b>do not</b> cascade.
 This cascading of a CSS property from parent to child is also called "inheritance".

-Generally, inheritance is a *good* thing.
+Generally, inheritance is a <i>good</i> thing.
 Do you want the whole page to use your corporate approved Web-font? body { font-family: "Soulless", serif; } is all you need.
 There is no need to apply the same font-family property to each and every tag used